Chinese firm told to suspend US$20 billion rail link in Malaysia

 CCCC is one of the world’s largest engineering and construction companies by contract value, but has found its biggest project in Malaysia embroiled in controversy ever since it agreed to build the East Coast Railway Link.

-Last month, the controversy took a fresh turn when contracts uncovered by the new government, which is committed to unearthing financial malfeasance, shed light on some of the terms and conditions on one of the country’s costliest public works projects.
+Last month, the controversy took a fresh turn when contracts uncovered by the new government, which says it is committed to unearthing financial malfeasance, shed light on some of the terms and conditions on one of the country’s costliest public works projects.

 The new government has also halted a rail project with Singapore.